airbytehq/connector-contest/GUIDELINES.md

 - [ ] PR name follows [PR naming conventions](https://docs.airbyte.io/contributing-to-airbyte/updating-documentation#issues-and-pull-requests)
 - [ ] Connector added to connector index like described [here](https://docs.airbyte.io/connector-development#publishing-a-connector)

+## Step 4

+Merge your PR and claim your reward!
+You can also now work on another connector if you're feeling inspired!